Bungee jumping in South Africa

 2014

-I was fortunate enough to have my graduate school tuition covered by a Graduate Research Assistant position.
-Between savings from my pre-graduate school job and my RA job, student loans, and $1,000 scholarship from my academic advisor, I was able to complete a summer internship in Cape Town at the South African Medical Research Council.
-I got this opportunity through my academic advisor, who was a global health expert with extensive connections.
-My summer (2.5 months) in Cape Town cost me about $3,000 including flight, accommodations, food, and activities.
+Fortunately, a Graduate Research Assistant position covered my graduate school tuition.
+Between savings from my pre-graduate school job, my RA job, student loans, and a $1,000 scholarship from my academic advisor, I completed a summer internship in Cape Town at the South African Medical Research Council.
+I got this opportunity through my academic advisor, a global health expert with extensive connections.
+My summer (2.5 months) in Cape Town cost me about $3,000, including flight, accommodations, food, and activities.

-While I was working in Cape Town, one of my graduate school friends (a former Peace Corp member) was working in Pretoria.
-During a weekend, I flew into Pretoria and we took a road trip to Swaziland for the Bush Fire festival.
+While I was working in Cape Town, one of my graduate school friends (a former Peace Corps member) was working in Pretoria.
+During the weekend, I flew into Pretoria, and we took a road trip to Swaziland for the Bush Fire festival.

 Pro-tip:

-If you are a student, look into established summer international internships offered at your school.
+If you are a student, look into established summer international internships at your school.
 However, not all opportunities are advertised.
 Talk to faculty who do international work that interests you.
-I was able to get $1,000 from my academic advisor in exchange for putting in a few hours towards his research projects.
-This wasn’t something that he advertised, this was something that came about through relationship building.
+I got $1,000 from my academic advisor in exchange for spending a few hours on his research projects.
+This wasn’t something that he advertised; it was something that came about through relationship building.
 Put yourself out there!

 2015

-As a student, you get a month long winter break.
+As a student, you get a month-long winter break.
 I spent one winter break exploring Thailand and Cambodia for three weeks.
 During this time, we had a layover and stopover in London in both directions.
-We were able to accomplish this on a student budget by staying in hostels (since there were three of us, we booked our own private room) and using local airlines to travel within Asia.
-Thailand and Cambodia are extremely affordable countries, so our student dollars stretched far.
+We could accomplish this on a student budget by staying in hostels (since there were three of us, we booked our private room) and using local airlines to travel within Asia.
+Thailand and Cambodia are highly affordable countries, so our student dollars stretch far.

-On the way coming back home from South Africa, serendipitously a man from Austria and myself were placed in a middle row to ourselves.
-We instantly connected through talking about our journeys and even watched some movies together.
+On the way back home from South Africa, serendipitously, a man from Austria and I were placed in a middle row to ourselves.
+We instantly connected by talking about our journeys and watching movies together.
 Somewhere along the 15+ hour plane ride, we exchanged contact information.
-He flew to America for the first time to visit me and I went to visit him in Austria during my spring break, where we also took a road trip to Venice.
-Our fairytale international romance was short lived, but it was fun while it lasted.
+He flew to America for the first time to visit me, and I went to see him in Austria during my spring break, during which we also took a road trip to Venice.
+Our fairytale international romance was short-lived, but it was fun while it lasted.

-Three out of four of my childhood best friends and myself all graduated with our Masters in 2015.
+Three of my childhood best friends and I all graduated with our Master’s in 2015.
 We decided to celebrate in Amsterdam, Valencia, and Milan, with a day trip to Lugano, Switzerland.
 This is where my budget travel planning skills outdid themselves.
 The 12-day trip was done for under $2,000.
 This included flights, accommodations, food, activities, and shopping.

 Read more about planning a budget-friendly trip to Europe